nanthakumaran-s/ETL-Pipeline/README.md

 # ETL Pipeline for Tweets and News using Python, Kafka, AWS and ELK Stack

+In this ETL pipeline, we are trying to analyze the sentiment of the user about Google with tweets and news as our data source

+## Stacks

+- Python
+- Kafka with Zookeeper
+- AWS (Crawlers, Glue, Athena)
+- ELK (Elastic Search, Kibana)
+- textblob (Sentiment analysis)

 ## Architecture of the application

 ![arch](assets/architecture.png)